 I love Final Fantasy XIII because I can't get enough Lightning.

-I love Final Fantasy XIV because Stormblood is coming!
+I love Final Fantasy XIV because Stormblood is great!

 Every time profits are down SE makes some more FF games.
 There are a lot of them, too many to list them all so I'll just continue the theme with the more popular ones.